Loading...

 How to View the Site before the DNS has Propagated

-- It is also important to note that these third-party extensions and websites use their own interface to display how your websites would look like.
-They may or may not completely show all the features of your websites.
+• It is also important to note that these third-party extensions and websites use their own interface to display what your website would look like.
+They may or may not completely show all the features of your website.
 Your website will work in full capacity once your DNS records have fully propagated.

 Option 1 - Website Preview via Browser Extensions